danylivOstap/taxi-service/README.md

-**This is a simple Web application that supports authentication, registration, and uses mySQL DB.**
+**This is simple application made for educational and demonstration purposes.
+Implements authentication by filter based on session.
+Logs some Authentication information to console and .log file.
+Registration of new drivers, managing the relations between cars, drivers and manufacturers and other CRUD operations.
+Program has next functionalities:**

 **Functional:**
 - Display all Drivers